jaydickson02/Notes/collections/_AerospaceEngineering/Engineering Capstone Project Part A.md

 title:  "Engineering Capstone Project Part A"
 ---

-# Building a System for Managing Satellite Trajectories (Initial Thoughts)
+# Building a System for Managing Satellite Trajectories

 To build a system for managing satellite trajectories, you need to consider several important components.